-BESTrustees plc (represented by Clive Gilchrist) (Chairman) appointed 1 March 2009.
-Clive has over 35 years' experience of the pensions and investment industries and was, until recently Managing Director of BESTrustees plc since its inception in 1992.
-His early career was in stock-broking and investment management including ten years as investment manager/Director at the Post Office S.S.F./PosTel (now Hermes).
-He was a Member of the NAPF Council and Investment Committee for many years including two years as Investment Chairman and has also chaired the Pension Committee of The Association of Corporate Trustees.
+• BESTrustees plc (represented by Clive Gilchrist) (Chairman) appointed 1 March 2009.
+Clive has 40 years' experience of the pensions and investment industries and is now Deputy Chairman of BESTrustees plc, having been Managing Director since its inception in 1992.
+His early career was in stockbroking and investment management including ten years as investment manager/Director at the Post Office S.S.F./Postal (now Hermes).
+He was a Member of the NAPF

+Council and Investment Committee for many years including two years as Investment Chairman and has also chaired the Pension Committee of The Association of Corporate Trustees.